 As a student in the 1970s I worked as an usher at a couple of FILMEX exhibitions at Grauman’s Chinese.
 I then volunteered to work in the film prep room for the 1976 FILMEX gala at the now-gone Plitt Century Plaza theaters.
 I heard that press screenings for some of the films were going to be held not far from my house, in an art center annex of the Frank Lloyd Wright Hollyhock House, up on Vermont and Sunset.
 Editor Steve Nielson and I wandered up there, and drifted into about an hour’s worth of the weirdest thing we’d ever seen.
 Were we in the wrong place?
 The show being screened was a 16mm B&W porn epic as hard-core as anything we’d seen, so profane that we expected to be arrested.
 But unlike most porn that pretended to have a narrative, it was wickedly funny.
 It played like an overheated combination of Tennessee Williams and Edward Albee, with the funniest intentionally ‘bad’ dialogue I’d ever heard.
 It was very strange seeing XXX-gauge sex footage — every variation I’d seen

 and a few I hadn’t — with a mixed audience of film aesthetes, laughing their heads off.
 I can’t pretend a full understanding of what I saw but it was definitely not your garden-variety smut.
-Since the advent of TV’s Batman the word ‘Camp’ had become diluted, and lost its original meaning.
+Since the advent of TV’s Batman the word ‘Camp’ had become diluted, losing its original meaning.
 Clearly a freak artist of the highest order, director Curt McDowell reclaimed the Camp flag: outrageous counterculture filmmakers had hijacked hardcore porn.

 Don May and Synapse films have rescued Curt McDowell’s Thundercrack! from obscurity; until now I knew little about it and was sure I’d never see it again.
 Actually, the attraction wasn’t a case of wanting to see it again so much as confirming that it had ever existed.
 In the ensuing decades experimental films have become less difficult to see, even some of the more transgressive examples.
 I finally reconnected with this one through the movies of George and Michael Kuchar, especially their highly creative Sins of the Fleshapoids, which is both an artistic achievement and a silly hoot.
 George Kuchar is the screenwriter of Thundercrack! and plays a key role in it.
 He is also responsible for the film’s expressionistic lighting and the freakish makeup.

 Hailing from the Bronx, the Kuchars specialized in colorful 16mm epics recreating Campy universes of exaggerated dramatics and show-biz extremes, often with grotesque female protagonists that endure highly theatrical emotional agonies.
 Costumes and sets are purposely amateur-hour yet achieve an honesty that parallels the elaborate melodramas of directors like Douglas Sirk.
-There are no direct parodies: just because the women have clownish eyebrows, doesn’t mean that they’re meant to be Joan Crawford.
+There are no direct parodies: just because the women have clownish eyebrows doesn’t mean they’re meant to be Joan Crawford.
 No, the Kuchars’ films present original little worlds of unrestrained imagination.
 Their ’60s ‘classics’ are fairly restrained, but later stuff gets into scatology.
 Aspects of John Waters spring directly from the Kuchar sensibility.
 Likewise, Richard Elfman’s one-shot exercise in pulp vulgarity Forbidden Zone partially resembles the Kuchar universe.
 A real expert on American Experimental Cinema would make more official connections, I’m sure.

 Synapse’s disc introduces us to Curt McDowell by offering a score of his early films as extras.
 I’ll guess that as queer cinema they’re advances on older work by Kenneth Anger and Jack Smith.
 What’s special about Thundercrack! is that McDowell and George Kuchar fashion a coherent, consistently funny epic in which the rasty and nasty sex, in grainy B&W, is free from cultural restraint of any kind.
 Every character talks as dirty as hell, but I don’t recall much actual profanity.
 Each is some kind of freak, a perv with an agenda.